Jagdterrier sizes. Jagdterrier, or German hunting terrier. Condition of eyes, ears, teeth, paws

 • availability of documents.

-Jagdterriers are not easy dogs and are suitable only for experienced dog breeders who know about the nuances of the breed and are not afraid to face difficulties in communicating with a decisive, brave four-legged hunter.
+Jagdterriers are not easy dogs and are suitable only for experienced dog breeders who are aware of the nuances of the breed and are not afraid to face difficulties in communicating with a determined, brave four-legged hunter.

-The ancestors of the German Jagdterrier are crossed with Lakeland Terriers.
-It was this breed that breeders used to develop a new species of hunting dogs. were popular at the beginning of the 19th century.
-At the same time, the breeders understood that the improvement in external data led to the loss of the share of working abilities.
+The ancestors of the German Jagd Terrier are crossed with Lakeland Terriers.
+It was this breed that breeders used to develop a new type of hunting dog. were popular at the beginning of the 19th century.
+At the same time, breeders understood that improving external data led to a loss of a share of working abilities.

 It turned out to be impossible to combine beauty, aggressiveness towards prey and endurance.